 International Finance Today

 Throughout the intervening decades from World War II to the end of the 20th century, international trade steadily increased.
 The growth trajectory of liberalization took a sharp upward turn in the new millennium, with the trade value of all goods and services doubling from 2005 to 2015.
 Corporations began to find new ways of overcoming trade barriers, including different currencies, values and political situations.
-They were aided by the internet, advances in supply chain and logistics, dramatic progress in transportation and telecommunications technologies, and the increased accessibility and lower costs of these services.
+They were aided by the internet, advances in supply chain and logistics, dramatic progress in transportation and telecommunications technologies, the evolution of ecommerce and the increased accessibility and lower costs of these services.

 Cross-border stock listings, international mutual funds, currency derivatives and multi-currency bonds gave liberalization the push toward what we now describe as a globalized economy.
-The objectives of all of these advancements from a business perspective were to enable broader investment in businesses, drive shareholder wealth, and benefit other stakeholders, primarily employees, vendors and customers.
+The objectives of all these advancements from a business perspective were to enable broader investment in businesses, drive shareholder wealth and benefit other stakeholders, primarily employees, vendors and customers.
 From a governmental perspective, the objective was to create a sustainable environment for global trade by promoting free trade.

 The Future for Today’s Students

-What this portends for prospective MBA students interested in this area is a future in a high-demand, high-reward career.
+What this portends for prospective MBA students interested in this area is a future in a challenging, high-demand and high-reward career.
 If you choose this path, your career options may include becoming a financial analyst, financial manager or securities sales agent.
 You could work your way into commercial banking, investment banking, hedge funds or venture capital.
 Starting salaries and expected career income are relatively high, making an MBA focused on finance and international finance an excellent career investment.